matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

   possible for different clients to receive events in a different order from each other for the same account.
-For example, if one client is doing an incremental sync, and another is doing an initial sync, recently-arrived events that are "old "in Topological Order may be received in different orders on the two clients.
+For example, if one client is doing an incremental sync, and another is doing an initial sync, recently-arrived events that are "old" in Topological Order may be received in different orders on the two clients.

 See also [Spec Issue #1167](https://github.com/matrix-org/matrix-spec/issues/1167).